eleven-am/graft/docs/ARCHITECTURE.md

 ## Overview

 Graft is a distributed workflow orchestration framework built on modern distributed systems principles.
-It provides fault-tolerant, scalable workflow execution across multiple nodes using a microkernel architecture with pluggable components.
+It provides fault-tolerant, scalable workflow execution across multiple nodes using a ports and adapters architecture with pluggable components.

 ## High-Level Architecture